Student Handbook 2017-2018

 2. Standards of Performance for First-year Students

 Any student whose cumulative grade point average at the end of the first year is below 1.58 will be dismissed from the Law School with no right to petition to repeat the first-year courses.
 Any student whose grade point average at the end of the first year is at least 1.58 but less than 1.90 will be placed on probation and required to repeat all of the first-year courses.
 The student may choose to repeat the first-year courses immediately or may remain out of school for one academic year and then repeat the first-year courses.
 The student will have only one opportunity to successfully repeat the first-year courses and earn a grade point average of at least 1.90.
-Upon successful completion of the first-year courses with a grade point average of at least 1.90, the grades from the initial attempt at the first year will be expunged from the student's record and not included in calculating the student's grade point average.
+Upon successful completion of the first-year courses with a grade point average of at least 1.90, the grades from the initial attempt at the first year will be disregarded for purposes of calculating the student's grade point average.
 Students who enroll in summer courses after the first year whose cumulative grade point average is less than 1.90 will be withdrawn and will receive a refund of summer tuition and fees.

 3. Standards of Performance for 2nd and 3rd year Students

-The Law School offers joint degree programs that enable students to earn both their J.D. and graduate degrees in four academic years, rather than the five it would take to earn them individually.
+The Law School offers dual degree programs that enable students to earn both their J.D. and graduate degrees in less time than it would take to earn them individually.
 Applicants must apply separately to both programs.
-Joint degree programs are not open to transfer students.
+Transfer students interested in our Dual Degree programs should contact Shannon Hinson at firstname.lastname@example.org.

-Joint degree students must satisfy all Law School requirements, except for the 88 credit hours normally required for the J.D. degree.
-Students interested in a joint degree program should contact the non-Law School graduate program’s Admissions Office directly for information about that program.
-Joint degree students must complete their first and second years of Law School study consecutively.
-In addition, they will pay three years of Law School tuition and one year at the Graduate School rate and will only be eligible for a graduate assistantship during their one full academic year in the non-Law School graduate program.
-For more information regarding joint degree programs, please see http://www.law.uga.edu/joint-degrees.
+Students interested in a dual degree program should contact the non-Law School graduate program’s Admissions Office directly for information about that program.
+Dual degree students must typically complete their first and second years of Law School study consecutively, with the exception of those students who participate in the three year J.D./M.B.A. program.
+Participants in the four-year programs will pay three years of Law School tuition and one year at the Graduate School rate and will only be eligible for a graduate assistantship during their one full academic year in the non-Law School graduate program.
+For more information regarding dual degree programs, please see http://www.law.uga.edu/dual-degrees.

 The J.D./M.B.A. provides preparation for students interested in careers combining law and banking, entrepreneurship, finance, international business, or other business and commercial interests.
-Applicants should have two years of work experience in business and have taken the Graduate Management Admission Test (GMAT).
+Applicants should have two years of work experience in business and have taken the Graduate Management Admission Test (GMAT) or the Graduate Record Examination (GRE).
 The degree requires 74 Law School credits.

 The J.D./M.H.P. program, which includes an internship and thesis, is designed for students interested in the historic preservation field.
 Students with wide varieties of academic backgrounds and experiences are accepted for the program.
 Applicants must take the Graduate Record Examination (GRE).
 The degree requires 79 Law School credits.